demystifyfp/demystifyfp/content/fsharp/series/fstweet/orchestrating-user-signup.md

 We now have both the `PasswordHash` and the random `VerifcationCode` in place to persist them along with the canonicalized `Username` and `EmailAddress`.

-As a first step towards persisting a new user details, let's define a type signature for the Create User function that we will be implementing in the next blog post.
+As a first step towards persisting new user details, let's define a type signature for the Create User function that we will be implementing in an upcoming blog post.

-First we need a type to represent the create user request
+First, we need a type to represent the create user request

 ```fsharp
 // UserSignup.fs
 module Domain =